 You can’t discuss dining on Division without a nod to Pok Pok, the famed Thai street spot that’s been drawing raves — and crowds — since 2005.
 But you can skip their line and get many of the same eats at sister Whiskey Soda Lounge, across the street.
 Both spots serve the legendary Ike’s Vietnamese Fish Sauce Wings.
 The cozy Woodsman Tavern, another from Stumptown’s Sorenson offers whiskey-forward cocktails, super-fresh chilled seafood and a must-try ham platter stacked with smoked and salted varieties from across the country.
 Sorenson also adds Italian to his repertoire with the the Roman-inspired, Pacific Northwest-fueled cuisine of Ava Gene’s, which has garnered rave reviews from food critics and foodies alike.

 A modern take on the neighborhood wine bar, Bar Avignon stocks 80 well-priced bottles from the Pacific Northwest and beyond.
 Bavette steaks, roast chicken and one of Portland’s best oyster selections highlight an elegant seasonal dinner menu.
-But some of most flavorful seafood creations are hidden in a back room of seafood eatery Block + Tackle, where the intimate, innovative Roe serves nuanced dishes sourced and foraged by Chef Trent Pierce himself on the Oregon Coast.
+But some of most flavorful seafood creations are found at innovative Roe, where they serve nuanced dishes sourced and foraged by Chef Trent Pierce himself on the Oregon Coast.

 Nuestra Cocina has been a neighborhood staple for years, thanks to nuanced Mexican cuisine such as authentic albóndigas (meatballs served in a hearty chipotle sauce) and spot-on margaritas.
 Upscale restaurant Xico (pronounced “chico”), challenges conventions with their sleek take on Mexican, through creative takes on regional preparations and with fresh flavors.